-I watched more of Glastonbury than I usually would this year and almost by accident managed to see the magnificent Lizzo.
+I watched more of Glastonbury than I usually would this year and almost by accident managed to see the magnificent Lizzo and her set.
 If you watch the set online, there is some strong language right the way through.
 If you only see the final number, Juice, it’s a triumph of self-love and body confidence but the strong language is still there.
 I loved it!

 Lizzo (birth name Melissa Jefferson) is an alt hip-hop singer and rapper from Houston, Texas.
 She’s winning praise from artists such as Missy Elliot and Chris Martin.